glouppe/info8006-introduction-to-ai/projects/project3/README.md

 You are asked to answer the following questions:

  1. **Bayes filter**

-	- 1.a. - **2 points** - Define the sensor model of the rusty sensor, as implemented in `_get_evidence` of the `BeliefStateAgent` class.
-(Do not describe this implementation line by line!)
+	- 1.a. - **2 point** - Define the sensor model of the rusty sensor, as implemented in `_get_evidence` of the `BeliefStateAgent` class.
-	- 1.b. - **2 points** - Provide a generic parametrized transition model for which the ghosts `scared`, `afraid` and `confused` are special cases.
+	- 1.b. - **2 point** - Provide a unified parametrized transition model from which the ghosts `scared`, `afraid` and `confused` can be derived.
+Derive this model from the ghost implementations defined in `/pacman_module/ghostAgents.py`.
+Your model should have a single free parameter.

  2. **Implementation**
  	- 2.a. - **5 points** - Implement the **Bayes filter** algorithm.
 This should be done in the `update_belief_state` function of `bayesfilter.py`, following the template of `beliefstateagent.py`.
 		 - Your implementation must work with multiple ghosts.
 You may assume that the multiple ghosts are actually copycats of one of the abovementioned ghosts.
 		 - The belief state updated by your implementation must eventually converge to an uncertainty area for each ghost.
-	- 2.b. - **1 point** - Could the sensor return abnormal data?
+	- 2.b. - **2 point** - Could the sensor return abnormal data?
 If so, how does it affect the behavior of your filter implementation?
 Motivate your answer.
 		 - You may assume access to the Pacman's position.
 		 - You may assume access to the Ghost's policy (see `ghost_type` of the `BeliefStateAgent` class).

  3. **Experiment**
  	- 3.a. - **1 point** - Provide a measure of the uncertainty of the belief state(s).
 	- 3.b. - **1 point** - Provide a measure of the quality of the belief state(s).
 You may assume access to the ground truth.
-	- 3.c. - **3 points** - Run your filter implementation on the `/pacman_module/layouts/large_filter.lay` and the `/pacman_module/layouts/large_filter_walls.lay` layouts against each type of ghost.
+	- 3.c. - **4 points** - Run your filter implementation on the `/pacman_module/layouts/large_filter.lay` and the `/pacman_module/layouts/large_filter_walls.lay` layouts, against each type of ghost.
 Report your results graphically.
 		 - Record the two aforementioned measures (see `_record_metrics` function in `beliefstateagent.py`) over several trials.
 		 - Your results should come with error bars.
 		 - The number of trials must be high enough and their duration long enough so that the two aforementioned measures have eventually converged.
-	- 3.d. - **3 points** - How does the ghost transition model parameter affect its own behavior and impact the belief state on each layout?
+	- 3.d. - **2 points** - How does the ghost transition model parameter affect its own behavior and impact the belief state on each layout?
 Motivate your answer by using your measures and the model itself.
-	- 3.e. - **2 points** - How would you implement a stochastic Pacman controller eager to eat ghosts using only its current position, the set of legal actions and the current belief state?
+	- 3.e. - **1 point** - How would you implement a stochastic Pacman controller to eat ghosts using only its current position, the set of legal actions and the current belief state?

 ---